getcarina/getcarina.com/_getting-started/2015-10-25-getting-started-on-carina.md

             2. setx PATH "%PATH%;%USERPROFILE%\.dvm"
     ```

-1. Copy the commands from the output, then paste and run them to finalize the installation.
+1. Copy the commands from the output, and then paste and run them to finalize the installation.

 1. Configure the Docker client.